Written by Jay Hedley for The Enneagram

 For example, the more self aware among us may well have had our suspicions confirmed when we took The Coaching Room Enneagram Test and predominantly identified as a personality type we’re well known to relate to.

 But the fact remains that the test is fundamentally a pointer.

 Who are we really?

 Rather it’s the beginning of answering certain questions we have about ourselves.

 Which, in this context, through the examination of what the results tell us, allows us to begin the work of unraveling who we (really) are.

 Furthermore these questions we pose are the genesis of self-inquiry (the final result of which is… death), so instead of hurtling full speed ahead towards the finish line, the beauty of this program is to savour the process, learning critical life lessons about who we are (not) along the way.

-Self-development and Coaching with The Enneagram is a 12 week course designed to unpack the nature and instincts of each Enneagram type.
+Self-development and Coaching with The Enneagram is a self-paced course designed to unpack the nature and instincts of each Enneagram type.
 You will learn how to apply the Enneagram to your personal and professional development as well as that of your colleagues or coaching clients.
-With the guidance of pioneering NLP Coach Jay Hedley, join our next online Enneagram course - commencing January 2021.